 So, how can you respond to these complaints, and what can you do to prepare yourself?

 First of all, you should know that a worker complaint to OSHA regarding COVID-19 does not mean that you should be expecting an immediate inspection.
-In fact, it’s pretty unlikely.
-OSHA will notify businesses who are subjects of these complaints, and give them around seven business days to respond.
+OSHA will evaluate all complaints and only respond to the complaints that seem valid, and will focus most on-site inspections on companies with high exposure risks, such as health care facilities.

 The reason for this isn’t a lack of oversight, but an issue of logistics.
 Because of the nature of COVID-19, any complaint would require an inspection of a large area of the plant or facility in question, and testing of a vast majority of the workers on-site.
 The best way to keep your employees safe and your record clean is to thoroughly investigate complaints, and isolate them to specific areas of your facility.
 Unlike other incidents that would call for an OSHA inspection, for instance, a worker being injured while manning one specific machine, complaints related to the coronavirus have the potential to shut down entire places of business.